 HebTroCo was launched on Kickstarter, a crowd funding website, at the end of January 2016, with the aim to sell an initial batch of 176 pairs of trousers.
 We sold that batch in five hours, so we quit our jobs, and committed to HebTroCo full time.

-We’ve tested and perfected our garments.
-A lot.
-We want you to be able to rely on them every day and be completely satisfied with everything you order from us at HebTroCo.
-That is why all our clothing is guaranteed for life for manufacturing defects.
-If at any point your trousers become damaged, get them back to us and we will arrange for the item to be repaired or replaced or – if the item is no longer available – we will send goods of the same value.
-The guarantee does exclude damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.
+Our garments have been tested and perfected by us.
+We wear them every day.
+We want you to be able to rely on and be completely satisfied with everything you order from us at HebTroCo.
+That’s why all our clothing is guaranteed for life for manufacturing defects.
+If at any point your HebTroCo products become damaged, get them back to us and we’ll arrange for the item to be repaired or replaced or – if the item is no longer available – we will send goods of the same value.
+The guarantee doesn’t include damage that may have been caused by misuse, unusual wear and tear, accident or alteration, but we’ll always try and help you out whatever you’ve done.

-brant – (Left – bald, lowercase b, designer, you know the sort…) With a life in bicycle design and brand development, my manufacturing experience started with me sewing trousers for my teddy bear, making tents and bivibags, panniers for my bike as a teenager.
+(bald, lowercase b, designer, you know the sort…) With a life in bicycle design and brand development, my manufacturing experience started with me sewing trousers for my teddy bear, making tents and bivibags, panniers for my bike as a teenager.
 Evolving to a brand manager, designing bike frames for myself and thousands of other people - whether that's super fast carbon fibre road bikes, or full on downhill race bikes.
 I'm also a former national magazine and website editor.
-Now I'm applying everything I've learnt, with consumer-direct business models, manufacturing efficiency and those 40+ years of trouser wearing, to bring trousers back to our hometown so I can pick my children up from school rather than having to fly half way around the world to check quality.
+Now I'm applying everything I've learnt, with consumer-direct business models, manufacturing efficiency and 40+ years of wearing clothes, to bring production quantities back to our local area so I can pick my children up from school rather than having to fly half way around the world to check quality.

-Ed – (Right- beard, tattoos, motorbike, that sort…) For the 7 years before becoming a Trouserman I worked in the outdoor industry running my own mountain bike skills and guiding business.
-I’m still a sponsored rider and brand ambassador for industry leading equipment and clothing companies: Santa Cruz Bicycles, Shimano, Sweet Protection, Mavic, Sealskinz, Acre Supply and Wilderness Trail Bikes.
-I ride mountain bikes for fun now as well as presenting bike events and film nights.
+(Beard, tattoos, motorbike, that sort…) For the 7 years before HebTroCo I worked in the outdoor industry running my own mountain bike skills and guiding business.
 My working life started out in community arts, leading drama, video and music projects, mostly with groups of young people.
 Practical work has always had appeal and I worked as a massage therapist for 10 years with practices in Hebden Bridge and Leeds.
 All my jobs have had the common thread of working with people and trying to make them happy.
-Trousers were the obvious next step.
-Oh and I ride motorbikes most days and I drink beer and like playing records on the HebTroCo PA in my living room.
+Menswear was the obvious next step.
+Oh and I ride motorbikes or bicycles most days and I drink beer and like playing records.
+I don't have a TV.